What Is Prezista?

 - ergot derivatives, including dihydroergotamine (Migranal), ergonovine (such as Ergotrate), ergotamine (Ergomar), and methylergonovine (Methergine)

-- GI motility agents, including cisapride (such as Propulsid)
+- GI motility agents, including cisapride (Propulsid)

 - herbal remedies, including St. John’s wort